Pancreatic Cancer

 • Endoscopic ultrasound (EUS)

-• It is a procedure that involves an endoscope (a thin, lighted tube that is passed through the patient's mouth, stomach and into the small intestine).
+• It is a procedure that involves an endoscope (a thin, lighted tube that is passed through the patient's mouth, stomach and into first part of the small intestine).

-• The doctor then uses the probe pointing towards the pancreas.
+• The doctor then uses the probe to point towards the pancreas and nearby structures.

 • A biopsy may also be conducted during EUS.